Wood-Frame Soft-Story Structures

 What is the compliance timeline?

 Each municipality listed to the left has a unique timeline that specifies deadlines for assessment, tenant notification, and retrofit.
 See the links for more specific information on the deadlines for your municipality.

 How can wood-frame soft-story buildings be retrofitted?

-Retrofitting techniques come in a wide variety of forms, including the addition of plywood shear walls or steel moment-resisting frames at the “soft” wall line, with an appropriate load collector system.
+Retrofitting techniques come in a wide variety of forms, including the addition of plywood shear walls or steel moment-resisting frames as needed to correct the soft or weak story.
+Some ordinances allow individual wall lines in the soft story to be addressed, while others require that the entire earthquake bracing system in the soft story be evaluated and retrofit as required.
 In most cases, a retrofit can be configured so that it will not alter the original use of the wall line (for example, tuck under parking spaces will still be vehicle-accessible after retrofit).
-It is recommended to seek engineering advice in order to select the most practical and economical solution for each unique structure.
+It is recommended that owners seek advice from engineers experienced in seismic retrofit in order to select the most practical and economical solution for each unique structure.